gabeweng/gabeweng.github.io/_posts/2020-08-30-back-translation.md

 en_model = MarianMTModel.from_pretrained(en_model_name)
 ```

-Next, I have written a helper function to translate a batch of text given the machine translation model, tokenizer and the target romance language.
+Next, we write a helper function to translate a batch of text given the machine translation model, tokenizer and the target romance language.
 ```python
 def translate(texts, model, tokenizer, language="fr"):
     # Prepare the text data into appropriate format for the model